DrHyde/perl-modules-Number-Phone/README.md

 There is also data derived manually from all of the above, and from [the ITU](http://www.itu.int/itu-t/inr/nnp/), [World Telephone Numbering Guide](http://wtng.info/) (treat this with caution, it seems to be no longer maintained), and [Wikipedia](https://en.wikipedia.org/).

 Most of those disclaim any responsibility for errors in the data.
-I disclaim all responsibility for errors too, even if my code makes your PBX turn purple.
+I disclaim all responsibility for errors too, even if my code makes your PBX melt into a puddle of purple goo.